mhtvsSFrpHdE/WaterBottle-MinecraftServer-Spec/README.md

 When you're fishing in Minecraft, sometimes you'll get a bottle of water instead of fishes.
 That was the source of this name.

 **Goal:**
-- Create a gamer-centric experience with near vanilla game content.
+- Create a gamer-centric experience.
 - No unlimited system-shop.
 - Everything you can get in the vanilla game is all available.
 No TNT or lava are blocked.
 - No teleport or warp point, but free fast-travel between station via riding an end dragon.
-And create station is free.

 **Implemented by(Plugin list):**
 - Not list yet